 Today we continue with some Anatolian & Persian Rock, Turkish disco and Yemenite Funk.
 Enjoy!

 Here are some of the most interesting electronic music festivals in Europe this year.
 Sadly two of the most interesting electronic music festivals had last year their last edition, Nachtdigital near Leipnitz and Strange Sounds From Beyond in Amsterdam.

-The list is compiled in chronological order.
+So, here it is compiled in chronological order.